boan-anbo/paper-timer-public/index.md

 ## _Iterate_: read it multiple times

-- Reading the same material multiple times, __each time focusing on different tasks__, is _better_ than reading in one go and from cover to cover.
+- Reading the same material multiple times, __each time focusing on different tasks__, is _better_ than reading in one go and from cover to cover, which is always the worst way to read academic literature even if you have the time, unless you're reading pure narratives.

 ## _Be selective_: focus on key parts